Vienna Art Week Special

 Duration 22.11. - 01.12.2018

-Hidden Paradise is a group show of Ciprian Bodea, Cosmin Fruntes, Andrei Rosetti, Sorin Scurtulescu, students of Constantin Flondor and a round table talk with Ileana Pinitilie, art historian from Timisoara.
+Hidden Paradise is a group show by Ciprian Bodea, Cosmin Fruntes, Andrei Rosetti, Sorin Scurtulescu, students of Constantin Flondor and a round table talk with Ileana Pinitilie, art historian and curator.

 Many western European artists have been influenced of the Eastern European development in contemporary art and performative art especially, without referring or mentioning it.